 18) Promote Blog Subscription in Your Personal Email Signature

 Add a CTA and link to subscribe to your blog in your personal email signature, and encourage the rest of your company to do so as well -- particularly your sales team.
-Using the free tool, WiseStamp, you can also create a dynamic email signature that includes an RSS feed, which shows the title of your most recent blog article and automatically updates as new articles get published.
+Using HubSpot's free email signature generator, you can create a custom email signature that includes a link to your blog subscription page or latest blog post.

 19) Do a Paid Push